thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
+* auto remove passed tags when adding new ones, then enabled clustering by default
 * clip above 1 sigma for each value then rescale it?
-* auto remove passed tags when adding new ones
 * add a "index_all" argument that scans ALL unsuspended cards in the collection to allow for searching
     * and a "search_offline" mode that only search through the cache
 * add a method to bury the card without creating a filtered deck